volse01/ipa_PiTag_generator/README.md

  8. **--tool**

- Print dots to punch holes for a display stand with 20x20 cm hole distances.
-Defaults to False
+ prints dots to punch holes for a display stand with 20x20 cm hole distances. defaults to false.

  9. **--xml**

- Creates the fitting `.xml` File, after naming conventions, and asks the user for additional information abut the Pi-Tag.
-Defaults to False
+ creates the fitting `.xml` file, after naming conventions, and asks the user for additional information abut the pi-tag. defaults to false.